MP Estate Planning UK

 The Process of Setting Up a Trust

-The process of setting up a trust for your home can be straightforward with the right guidance.
-We will walk you through the essential steps to ensure that your trust is established correctly and effectively.
+The process of setting up a trust for your home requires specialist legal guidance, but it’s more straightforward than many people assume.
+Here are the essential steps to ensure your trust is established correctly and effectively.

 Choosing the Right Type of Trust

-Selecting the appropriate type of trust is crucial and depends on your specific circumstances and goals.
-The main types of trusts in the UK include bare trusts, interest in possession trusts, discretionary trusts, and accumulation trusts.
-Each has its own benefits and is suited to different needs.
+Selecting the appropriate type of trust is crucial and depends on your specific circumstances, goals, and the threats you want to protect against.
+The main types of trusts used for property in England and Wales include discretionary trusts, interest in possession trusts, and bare trusts — each suited to different needs.

 Type of TrustKey CharacteristicsBest For